orblancog/LEMMAp/README.md

 These folders contain the madx tracking work and results of the e+ ring
 for the Muon Collider Project LEMMA [1].

-*Update : Upright multipoles (no skew multipoles are used).
+* Update : Upright multipoles OK (no skew multipoles are used).
 Beta functions check ongoing ... *

 ## Folder structure
 `LEMMAp`